- Hridaya Teacher Training Course period: September 24-December 15, 2018

 For complete information regarding fees, please visit our Payment and Refund Information page.

-Schedule, Food, Accommodation
+Schedule, Food, and Accommodation

 The HTTC will be held six days per week, Monday to Saturday, approximately 8.5 class hours per day.

-Vegetarian food is served in our dining room daily for a reasonable price.
+Vegan food is served in our dining room daily for a reasonable price.
 The communal eating area is open for everyone to enjoy meals together.

 Contact email@example.com with any questions or for more information.